 Only ever undertake a disimpaction if it has been advised by your doctor and you are under their guidance and supervision.
 There is a recommended disimpaction regime, depending on age and this will use large amounts of macrogol to flush out all the poo.
 Note that all dosage advice in the video is based on paediatric preparations of macrogol.

-The guidelines for doctors from the National Institute for Health and Clinical Excellence (NICE) lists the following paediatric macrogol dosage regime for disimpaction.:
+The guidelines for doctors from the National Institute for Health and Care Excellence (NICE) lists the following paediatric macrogol dosage regime for disimpaction.:

 |Child under 1 year||Half to 1 sachet daily|